Billiam/redd/MIGRATING.md

 * Keyword arguments for some methods.
 * Objects no longer have predefined properties.
+* Listings are just arrays on steroids and Objects are just hashes on steroids.
 * A new DSL module that can be used like so:

   ```ruby